 The holiday season is meant to be a time of joy, celebration and for spending time with those we love.
 However, the festivities come with high expectations of perfection that many of us struggle to live up to.
 Many people experience feelings of isolation, financial strain or increased family conflict that can make this a very stressful time of year.
 And it’s even harder for those of us with poor mental health.

-“There are some simple steps we can all take to manage the stress of the holiday season” says Julia Payson, Executive Director CMHA Vernon.
-“My father passed away right after Christmas, so for me, the holidays can intensify feelings of grief as well.
-The key is mental wellbeing through the holidays is to keep things simple, focus on what is important to you and, remember to make your mental health a priority.”
+The key to mental wellbeing through the holidays is to keep things simple, focus on what is important to you and, remember to make your mental health a priority.

 CMHA offers 15 Tips for Holiday Peace of Mind:

 - Plan ahead.
-If you’re entertaining, use the “keep it simple” strategy.
+If you’re entertaining in your bubble, use the “keep it simple” strategy.
 Try menus you can make ahead of time or at least partially prepare and freeze.
 Decorate, cook, shop, or do whatever’s on your list in advance.
-Then you can really relax and enjoy visiting friends, relatives and coworkers.
+Then you can really relax and enjoy our time and maybe even find time to do some online visiting with friends and relatives.

 - As much as possible, organize and delegate.
-Rather than one person cooking the whole family meal, invite guests to bring a dish.
+Rather than one person cooking the whole family meal, get other families members to join in.
 Kids can help with gift-wrapping, decorating, baking, or decorating cards.

 - Maintain your healthy habits.
 Having a few too many glasses of egg nog can dampen your holiday spirit; alcohol can lift your mood but then drop you lower than before.
 Eat well.
 Exercise regularly.
 Get a good night’s sleep.
 These are three ways to battle stress, winter blues, and even colds.